NTL7D/API/README.md

-# A simple Web RESR API using:
+# A simple Typescript REST API using:

 ## Backend: